nmwsharp/navigating-intrinsic-triangulations-demo/README.md

 Our core signpost data structure is implemented in [geometry-central](http://geometry-central.net).
 This is a simple appliction which loads a mesh, computes an intrinsic triangulation, and visualizes its edges.
 Notice that the resulting `SignpostIntrinsicTriangulation` class can be used with all geometry routines in geometry-central.

+**Note:** This is not the version of the code which was used to generate the results in the paper; it has been simplified to make it easier to use.
+If you want to generate precise comparisons against the paper, please contact the authors.

 ### Building and running